runspired/listicle/blog-posts/part-1.md

 Now that we've introduced Listicle, it's time to dig in.
 You can follow along with the code for this series by watching the [listicle repository](https://github.com/runspired/listicle).

-Most of the posts in this series won't skip over as much as this next bit will, since it's the optimizations that are interesting here and now the initial implementation itself.
+Most of the posts in this series won't skip over as much as this next bit will, since it's the optimizations that are interesting here and not the initial implementation itself.
 But before we dig in I want to give us a good sense of where we are starting from.

 **_Building the app, time-travel edition_**